Old Ireland in Colour

 Old Ireland in Colour is the first in a series of non-fiction history books written by Irish academics John Breslin and Sarah-Anne Buckley.
 Released in Ireland in 2020 and in the US in 2021, it consists chiefly of colourisations of black-and-white historical photographs by Breslin along with historical context and captions written by Buckley.

 It was Ireland's bestselling book during Christmas 2020 and was winner of the Best Irish-Published Book Award 2020.
 A sequel, Old Ireland in Colour 2, was announced in July 2021 and published in September 2021.
+A third book in the series, Old Ireland in Colour 3, was published in October 2023.

 Background

 In August 2019, Breslin set up the Old Ireland in Colour project, which uses a combination of artificial intelligence techniques (such as DeOldify) and human artistry (using Photoshop) to colourise and restore historical photographs of Ireland and Irish people from the 19th and 20th centuries.
-Following on from the success of this project on social media, in March 2020 he approached his NUI Galway colleague, the historian Sarah-Anne Buckley, to collaborate on an Old Ireland in Colour book featuring a curated selection of these photographs, and this was published by Merrion Press in October 2020.
+Following on from the success of this project on social media, in March 2020 he approached his University of Galway colleague, the historian Sarah-Anne Buckley, to collaborate on an Old Ireland in Colour book featuring a curated selection of these photographs, and this was published by Merrion Press in October 2020.